professionalemailservices3-beep/LearnEmailAuth/README.md

-  # Email Deliverability Course Design
+  # Email Deliverability Email Authentication App

-  This is a code bundle for Email Deliverability Course Design.

-  ## Running the code

-  Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.
+  This App is used to lookup DNS, review any issues pertaining to email authentication (SPF, DKIM, DMARC).
+Explicitly created for Moosend